 When you re-create the password file, any accounts other than SYS that were granted the SYSDBA or SYSOPER privileges will have those privileges removed.
-You will need to regrant the privileges for these accounts after you have re-created the password file.
+You must regrant the privileges for these accounts after you have re-created the password file.